Cassius-Cassity/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

-1. What are the main differences between a class-based and a functional component?
+1. What are the main differences between a class-based and a functional component? functional components are peices of code that are usually for the UI that displays something.
+These codes are 'stateless' and lack some necessary tools in order to produce a more dynamic code.
+Stateful components to me are more adaptable in the sense that it can display changing data.

 2. When does a componentWillMount function be called?
-What about a componentDidUpdate?
+What about a componentDidUpdate? the componentWillMount function gets called right before the component mounts on the DOM. componentWillUpdate is usually called whenever the component is updated, it will also be used when the information changes.

 3. Define stateful logic.
+Stateful logic is logic that is placed in a component.
+This logic usually deals with the manipulation of state inside of a component.
+An example could be an on click handler that displays state or toggling an event that deals with state information.
+These would all be considered stateful logic.

 4. What are the three step of creating a successful test?
-What is done in each phase?
+What is done in each phase? arrange, act and assert are the three phases.
+During the arrange phase all we do is render the desired component to our test.
+The act phase usually specifies the area in which we would like to run our test.
+The final stage is all about outcome did the element render like it was supposed to or do we have the desired result.
+If this is the case and we do have the desired result then the test will pass.